 Coaching first-time moms (the “who”) in having more energy to power through the day without time-consuming self-care rituals (the “what”).

 Coaching busy fathers (the “who”) in getting that well-deserved promotion without the need to spend their weekends playing golf with the CEO (the “what”).

 Got it?
 Perfect.

-Now you know whether you should focus your efforts on the mass market or a specific niche because you understand what powerful impact a niche can have on any coaching business, including yours - if you’re open-minded to narrow it down and stick to it.
+Now you know whether you should zero in on the mass market or on a specific niche.
+Because you understand the level of difference a targeted niche can make on any coaching business - including yours - if you’re willing to narrow it down and stick to it.

 And you’ve got the best formula to turn your niche description into one your ideal clients instantly resonate with.
 So, go ahead and find a niche that works for you (and your bank account!).